Clickv2/Click/Official/readme.txt

 You'll be able to join or leave a certain multicast address by calling a handler as follows: write clientxx/interface.Join x.x.x.x
-Where the current multicast address is set to 230.0.0.1 For the router it's a tiny bit different (a router can act like a client as well) write router/routerInterface.Join x.x.x.x
+Where the current multicast address is set to 230.0.0.1

-In the router, you'll see a ServerInterface element.
-The name is incorrect, but it was far too late to change that.
-Future updates will adjust this name.
+In the router, you'll see a RouterInterface element.
 It has one input and three outputs.
 	- Output 0 is to send IGMP queries
 	- Output 1 is to forward the IGMP packets (not messages)
-	- Output 2 is for packets that are given on the input, but that are not used by IGMP, or that are incorrect
+	- Output 2 is for outgoing responses to queries.
+In the current script, packets are discarded because there's no other router in the subnets.
+There is a simulation of querier election possible but we'll discuss that later.

 There are also some files that will create and parse packets, these can be found in GroupQueryGenerator.xx and GroupRecordGenerator.xx.
-IGMPFilter.xx is currently not used but might be useful in the future.
-It filters packets that are IGMP packets from those that aren't.